masich/DataB/README.md

 }
 ```
 ### Data models for DataB
-In DataB we define all of the database tables as a specific Java classes.
+In DataB, we define all database tables as specific Java classes.
-To define class as a DataB table (called entity) you need to inherit this
+To define a class as a DataB table (called entity), you need to inherit this
 custom class from a superclass [Entity](datab\src\main\java\com\masich\datab\Entity.java)
 and annotate it using [@Table](/datab/src/main/java/com/masich/datab/annotation/Table.java) annotation.
-You also need to specify
-table name as annotation value.
-For example, lets define Java class
-Person associated with database table "Person" as a DataB Entity.
+You also need to specify the table name as an annotation value.
+For example, let's define the Java class Person associated with the database table "Person" as a DataB Entity.

 ```java
 @Table("Person")